It is almost time for the best moment of growing cannabis. Harvesting gets you one step closer to enjoying the fruits of your labor.

 When is Weed Ready to Harvest?

 The flowering stage is the last part of the growth cycle.
 You can make harvesting preparations when the plant finishes flowering.
-It is a good idea to record when cannabis hits each stage of life, so you can estimate when the last phase should end.
+It is a good idea to record when a cannabis plant hits each life stage, so you can estimate when the last phase should end.

-The type of strain you use can influence when to harvest cannabis:
+The type of strain you use can influence when to harvest marijuana plants:

-- Indica photoperiod.
-Indica plants are a bit faster.
-The average time to harvest is after roughly 6-10 weeks of flowering.
+Indica photoperiod.
+Indica seeds are a bit faster.
+The average time to harvest is after roughly six to ten weeks of flowering.

-- Sativa photoperiod.
-While sativa plants can have a shorter vegetative phase, it can take them 10-14 weeks to flower.
+Sativa photoperiod.
+While sativa seeds can have a shorter vegetative phase, it can take them 10 to 14 weeks to flower.

-- Autoflower.
+Autoflower.
 With autoflower seeds, time primarily indicates when the plant moves to the next stage of life.
-In general, you can plan to harvest around 10 weeks after planting.
+In general, you can plan to harvest around ten weeks after planting.
+Learn more about the timing of autoflower harvest in our guide on when to harvest autoflowers.

 How To Know When to Harvest Weed?